preciofishbone/OmniaDocs/quality-management/author/process-library/index.rst

 Creating a clickable link to a process
 ---------------------------------------
-For end users to be able to access a linked process you have to create a clickable link (image map) in the Custom image.
-Here’s how:
+Here’s how to add clickable areas (image maps) to a custom image you have uploaded:

-1. Edit the process in question.
+1. Edit the process.
 2. Click "Map process".

 .. image:: clickable-1-new.png